-Adapted from Kuzushiji Dataset, KMNIST dataset is a drop-in replacement for MNIST dataset.
-If your software can read the MNIST dataset, it is easy to test the KMNIST dataset by changing the setting.
+KMNIST is a dataset, adapted from Kuzushiji Dataset, as a drop-in replacement for MNIST dataset, which is the most famous dataset in the machine learning community.
+Just change the setting of your software from MNIST to KMNIST.
 We provide three types of datasets, namely Kuzushiji-MNIST、Kuzushiji-49、Kuzushiji-Kanji, for different purposes.

 Information about Kuzushiji research is available in 2nd CODH Seminar: Kuzushiji Challenge - Future of Machine Recognition and Human Transcription and Kuzushiji Challenge!.
 Moreover, Kaggle has many examples about how dataset can be used.

 |Kuzushiji-MNIST||Kuzushiji-MNIST is a drop-in replacement for the MNIST dataset (28x28 grayscale, 70,000 images), provided in the original MNIST format as well as a NumPy format.
 Since MNIST restricts us to 10 classes, we chose one character to represent each of the 10 rows of Hiragana when creating Kuzushiji-MNIST.|

 |Kuzushiji-49||As the name suggests, Kuzushiji-49 has 49 classes (28x28 grayscale, 270,912 images), is a much larger, but imbalanced dataset containing 48 Hiragana characters and one Hiragana iteration mark.|

 |Kuzushiji-Kanji||Kuzushiji-Kanji is an imbalanced dataset of total 3832 Kanji characters (64x64 grayscale, 140,426 images), ranging from 1,766 examples to only a single example per class.|

 Links for downloading the datasets are summarized in the following GitHub repository.

 Please consider citing the following paper when you publish research results using KMNIST Dataset.